Nucleomics-VIB/admin-tools/NCDataMngr/README.md

 ### Housekeeping and developer actions

 * ActionDemo
   "Shows a simple example for passing variables to an Action script"

 * CreateEmptyDB
-"Creates a sqlite2 database based on the dump file"
+  "Creates a sqlite2 database based on the dump file defined in 'run_config.yaml' as '${CONF_database_dump}'"

 * DBListFields
   "Shows a list of all fields defined in the DB tables (non *View tables); adding '-p details' shows the table design details"

+* ListFunctions
+  "list custom functions in shared/*_functions.sh files"

 * ListOptions
   "Shows the list of all variables defined in 'run_config.yaml'"

+### T:/0003_Runs Storage scanning actions

 * ShareStatus
-"Shows the current usage of the share (add '-p <subfolder-name>' to get more details)"
+  "Shows the current usage of the share defined in 'run_config.yaml' as '${CONF_mount_point}/${CONF_mount_path}'; adding '-p <subfolder>' allows going deeper (eg -p NovaSeq6000)"

-### T:/0003_Runs Storage scanning actions

 * AddGridIonFolders
-"Browses the T:/0003_Runs share and adds database records for new GridIon Run folders (identified by their name eg. YYYYMMDD_HHMM_DevicePOS_FlowcellID_Code)"
+  "Browses '${CONF_mount_point}/${CONF_mount_path}' and adds database records for new GridIon Run folders (identified by their name eg. YYYYMMDD_HHMM_DevicePOS_FlowcellID_Code_expXXXX)"

 * AddIlluminaFolders
-"Browses the T:/0003_Runs share and adds database records for new Illumina Run folders (identified by their name eg. 190807_7001450_0488_AH3HVFBCX3_exp3209)"
+  "Browses '${CONF_mount_point}/${CONF_mount_path}' and adds database records for new Illumina Run folders (identified by their name eg. 190807_7001450_0488_AH3HVFBCX3_exp3209)"

 * AddPacbioFolders
-"Browses the T:/0003_Runs share and adds database records for new Pacbio Run folders (identified by their name: r54094_YYYYMMDD_HHMMSS)"
+  "Browses '${CONF_mount_point}/${CONF_mount_path}' and adds database records for new Pacbio Run folders (identified by their name: r54094_YYYYMMDD_HHMMSS_expXXXX)"

+* UpdateAllFolderSizes
+  "Scans all folderpath/foldername from DB in DUC and adapt their size in DB if changed"

 ### Storage modifying actions

-* ArchiveFolder
+* Folder2archive
-"Creates a tgz archive of a Folder to prepare it for delivery"
+  "Creates a tgz archive of a complete Folder into '${CONF_mount_archivepath}' defined in 'run_config.yaml' to prepare it for delivery"

-* ArchiveSAV
+* SAV2archive
-"Extracts the SAV data from an Illumina Run-folder and archives it in IlluminaSavData"
+  "Extracts the SAV data from an Illumina Run-folder and archives it in '${CONF_mount_savpath}' defined in 'run_config.yaml'"

-* TransferFolder
-"Moves a Folder from its current location to a new location on the Share provided as -p newloc=<full_share_path>"

-* PreTrashFolder
-"Moves a folder arrived at End Of Life into PreTrash where it will be deleted by a super-user"

 ### Database editing actions

+* SetDeliveryDate
+  "Sets the Delivery Date for a Folder (the folder was provided to the customer)"

+* SetFolderStatus
+  "Changes the status of a Folder record with one of the choices from 'allowed_status.yaml'"

+* SetProjectNumber
+  "Sets the ProjectNumber(s) associated with a Folder (if more than one, use '-' eg. 'exp1234-exp1245')"

-* ChangeProtection
+* SetProtection
   "Changes the protection status of a Folder record (value can be 0 for unprotected or 1 for protected)"

-* UpdateFolderSize
-"Adds or changes the size of a folder based on the data present in the DUC database"

-* UpdateStatus
-"Changes the status of a Folder record with one of the choices from 'allowed_status.yaml'"

 # Utilities